LuciformResearch/LR_Lucid3D/README.md

 ```

 The script will add remotes if missing, commit (when there are local changes and a message is provided), and push to both remotes with tags.

+## License

+Licensed under the Apache License, Version 2.0.
+See the `LICENSE` file for details.